vhoyer/blog/src/posts/about-technical-debt-is-not-debt-it’s-not-even-technical.md

 ---
 So, this article suggested to me that before I read it, I take the time to write my definition of "technical debt" before reading the article and checking it afterwards to see if there is any change, so I did and it's here below, now if you want to do this too, and not be biased with my opinion, go [read said article](https://markgreville.ie/2021/07/23/technical-debt-is-not-debt-its-not-even-technical/).

-> Technical debt is when the team decides to produce subpart solutions that will probably malfunction or be harder to maintain to meet deadlines or time to market, with the promise to change and make the solution better at a later time.
+> Technical debt is when the team decides to produce subpar solutions that will probably malfunction or be harder to maintain to meet deadlines or time to market, with the promise to change and make the solution better at a later time.